-351 3.6.
-SIQ Model for Performance Excellence [6]
+3.6.
+SIQ Model for Performance Excellence [11]

 Swedish Institute for Quality (SIQ) is an excellence model designed to address the 5th wave of Quality (Q5) which is described as focused on societal satisfaction and how global technological development has erased borders.
 SIQ calls out "the inefficiency arising from uncommitted employees" as a key weakness in Q5.
-To address this the model focuses on doing the "right things" in the "right way".
+To address this, the model focuses on doing the "right things" in the "right way".
 The most recent update of the SIQ model includes a focus on sustainability principles to achieve societal satisfaction which is unique to the other models addressed by this standard.
-As sustainability becomes a greater focus of many businesses, this model is well positioned to support its assessment.
+This model is one of the best suited to support sustainability assessments and should be considered if sustainability is a focus area for a company.

-The three pillars of the SIQ model are culture, structure, and systematics (a way of asking questions that leads to insights and motivations.)
-Similar to PDA's approach, the SIQ model is backed by research [17] and built around a focus on working methods and the idea that in order to improve results we have to change the way we work.
-For purposes of this standard, we will focus on the culture portion of the SIQ model which includes five success factors: creating value with customers and stakeholder; leading for sustainability; involving motivated co-workers; develop value-creating processes and improve operations and innovate.
+The three cornerstones of the SIQ model are culture, structure, and systematics (a way of asking questions that leads to insights and motivations) (see to Figure 6).
+Similar to PDA's approach, the SIQ model is backed by research [12] and built around a focus on working methods and the idea that in order to improve results we have to change the way we work.
+For the purposes of this standard, we will focus on the culture portion of the SIQ model which includes five success factors: creating value with customers and stakeholder; leading for sustainability; involving motivated co-workers; develop value-creating processes and improve operations and innovate (see Figure 7).